Getting Long-Term Disability (LTD) for Chronic Pain

 Are Disability Benefits for Chronic Pain Covered Under My Long-Term Disability Policy?

-Some long-term disability policies contain provisions that entirely restrict subjectively reported symptoms from qualifying for long-term disability benefits or limit the amount of time you can receive benefits for such conditions.
-Subjective symptom limitations often include conditions such as chronic pain.
-Many claimants with chronic pain have difficulties proving their disability objectively because there are often no medical exams or tests that can prove the existence of chronic pain.
+Some long-term disability policies contain provisions that entirely restrict subjectively reported symptoms from qualifying for long-term disability benefits.
+Likewise, some policies may limit the amount of time you can receive benefits for such conditions.
+Many claimants with chronic pain have difficulties proving their disability objectively because there are often no medical exams or tests that can prove its existence.

-It is crucial to read your policy carefully and, in its entirety, if you are suffering from persistent pain and can no longer work.
+It is crucial to read your policy carefully if you are suffering from persistent pain and can no longer work.
 You may also want to consider contacting an attorney if your policy contains provisions restricting you from or limiting the amount of time you can receive long-term disability benefits due to chronic pain.

 How Can I Prove That My Pain is Real and Debilitating?

-If your chronic pain is the result of joint or nerve damage, you may be able to prove its existence through CT scans, MRI scans, or x-rays.
+If your condition is the result of joint or nerve damage, you may be able to prove its existence through CT scans, MRI scans, or X-rays.
 These scans may also reveal muscle or bone damage from previous injuries that could continue to cause you pain.

 Contact Chisholm Chisholm & Kilpatrick LTD

-At Chisholm Chisholm & Kilpatrick LTD, our team of attorneys and professionals has the experience required to assist you with your long-term disability claim for chronic pain.
-We have gathered various kinds of evidence, including arranging expert opinions, to help demonstrate chronic pain and how it disables you.
-Contact us now at (401) 237-6412 for a FREE consultation to see if we can assist you in getting the benefits to which you are entitled.
+At Chisholm Chisholm & Kilpatrick, our team of attorneys and professionals has the experience required to assist you with your long-term disability claim for chronic pain.
+We can gather various kinds of evidence, including arranging expert opinions, to help demonstrate your condition and how it disables you.
+Contact us now at (800) 544-9144 for a free case evaluation to see if we can assist you in getting the benefits to which you are entitled.

 Share this Post